 2.5.1 Ship food should be purchased from licensed suppliers, avoiding food purchases from ports and places where the epidemic has occurred; food purchases should be registered.
+In principle, frozen food should not be purchased from high-risk areas.
+If the procurement of food contains frozen food, the supplier shall be informed that frozen food needs to be stored separately from other foods.
+When possible, the frozen food should be ordered, delivered and handled separately.

-2.5.2 Seafarers should take precautions when moving food supplies on board and wear masks and gloves properly.
-When it involves frozen food, protective gowns are required.

-2.5.3 Food storage on board should be carefully managed, and special attention should be focused on the prevention of contamination of food kept in fridge and freezer.
-Cook and catering staff should wear protective gowns, disposable masks and protective gloves when entering the food storages.

-2.5.4 Ship's Cook and catering staff should wear PPE properly when preparing and processing food, including disposable masks, protective gloves, gggles and waterproof aprons.

-2.5.5 During the epidemic, the recipes on board should be scientifically formulated, more fresh vegetables and fruits, appropriate amount of protein food such as meat, poultry, and fish should be ensured.

-2.5.6 Separate cutting boards and knives for raw foods from those for cooked ones.
+- 2.5.2 Seafarers should take precautions when moving food supplies on board and wear masks and gloves properly.
+Goggles and gowns are required when handling food in high latitudes and cold areas or when handling frozen food.
+Before contacting the frozen food, the outer packaging should be disinfected and all contacted surfaces should be disinfected afterwards. - 2.5.3 Food storage on board should be carefully managed, and special attention should be focused on the prevention of contamination of food kept in fridge and freezer.
+Frozen food should be stored separately as far as possible according to the purchased batch.
+Cook and catering staff should wear protective gowns, disposable masks and protective gloves all the time when entering the food storage. - 2.5.4 Ship's Cook and catering staff should wear PPE properly when unpacking or handling frozen food, including disposable masks, protective gloves, goggles and waterproof aprons.
+All PPEs used during that process should be sterilized and sealed, stored in a designated place, sent ashore for disposal, and must not be reused; - 2.5.5 During the epidemic, the recipes on board should be scientifically formulated, more fresh vegetables and fruits, appropriate amount of protein food such as meat, poultry, and fish should be ensured. - 2.5.6 Separate cutting boards and knives for raw foods from those for cooked ones.
 Avoid raw foods, especially uncooked meat, eggs, and seafood.

-2.5.7 Meals should be served individually, with all tableware disinfected in advance.
+Utensils such as cutting boards and knives for processing frozen foods should be dedicated and disinfected in time after use; - 2.5.7 Meals should be served individually, with all tableware disinfected in advance.